Loading...

 Increase Fiber Intake

-Add a side of non-starchy vegetables like broccoli, cauliflower, or a mixed green salad to increase fiber intake, which can help slow down the absorption of carbohydrates.
+Add a side of salad with leafy greens, cucumbers, and tomatoes to increase fiber, which can help slow down glucose absorption.

 Physical Activity